 TRANSFORM was originally developed for face-to-face training and is currently being utilised and adapted for capacity building in several countries in Africa and beyond.
 An e-learning version of the TRANSFORM package is now also available.
 The objective of TRANSFORM is to build the critical thinking and capacities of policymakers and practitioners at national and decentralised levels to improve the design, governance and administration of social protection systems, besides bringing sustainable transformation in the governance and administration of social protection floors.

 The e-course encompasses learning materials and methods for adult learning and adopts a facilitated and collaborative approach, using a combination of learning materials and asynchronous collaboration tools.
 It is designed to have a ten-week duration, encompassing the eight modules of the TRANSFORM curriculum, plus an Introduction and Final Module, requiring at least five hour-week commitment from participants.

-Successful candidates are expected to have at least two years of experience in social protection, strong motivation to implement and sustain learning acquired after the course in their respective institutions and countries, and an availability of at least 5 hours/week to successfully complete the e-course.
-The forthcoming round will prioritise applicants from West Africa and Northern Africa.
-The course is offered in English.
+Successful candidates were expected to have at least two years of experience in social protection, strong motivation to implement and sustain learning acquired after the course in their respective institutions and countries, and an availability of at least 5 hours/week to successfully complete the e-course.
+This round prioritised applicants from West Africa and Northern Africa.
+The course was offered in English.

 By the end of this course, you should be able to:

 - Have an overview and enough basic knowledge of Social Protection Floors and drivers of change and leadership requirements to engage in transformation towards national systems of social protection;